joshuathepimguy/Amazons3ToAkeneo/README.md

-# Amazon s3 to Growth Edition and Community Edition
+# Amazon s3 to Akeneo Growth Edition and Community Edition
 Automatically sync images and files from an S3 bucket into an Akeneo PIM.
 Both the SKU and attribute are detected via file naming convention.
+This is a completely SaaS compliant tool.

 ### Note: This free and open-source POC is not supported.
 Please work with your system integrator to ensure proper implementation.